sfeir-open-source/sfeir-school-dbt/steps/30-models/README.md

   * Fix the problem
 * Rename the model file only and execute `dbt run` --> what happens ?
   * Undo your change and rollback to products name for your model
-* Change the destination schema to "lab" using your dbt_project file, and use "table" as materialization
+* Change the destination schema to "data" using your dbt_project file, and use "table" as materialization
 * Add tags "school" and "static" to your model using 3 different methods
   * Try filtering your run command using tags
 * Add a description and the column list in the definition file

 # Cleanup

-* Remove the duplicate model if it was created successfully, and the table as well
+* Remove the model in your dbt code, and optionnaly the table / view also